-ICODA has been set up to support research that will lead to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and speeding up identification of ways to prevent and treat the disease.
+ICODA was set up to support research that led to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and by speeding up identification of ways to prevent and treat the disease.

-We are working with public and patient experts to identify the best way of embedding the community, public and patient voice in our decision-making processes.
-As a first step in developing our community engagement and patient and public involvement strategy, we conducted a survey in October 2020, followed by a workshop with representatives from diverse geographies in November 2020 – find out more in the report here.
-From this, we have developed a draft Community Engagement and Patient and Public Involvement strategy, which is set out below:
+We worked with public and patient experts to identify the best way of embedding the community, public and patient voice in our decision-making processes and projects.
+As a first step in developing our community engagement and patient and public involvement strategy, we conducted a survey in October 2020, followed by a workshop with representatives from diverse geographies in November 2020 – find out more in our workshop report here.

 “A diverse and inclusive public involvement community is vital if research is relevant to population needs and provides better health outcomes for all.
 Working effectively with the public and patients and advocates from a wide range of different cultural contexts is essential to the work of ICODA and key to achieving their aims of delivering world-leading research that is transparent and demonstrates trustworthiness.”